wp-plugins/konnichiwa/readme.txt

 5. Each post, page or other content type can have its individual access restrictions.

 == Changelog ==

+= Version 0.7 =
+- A new shortcode allows you to protect a piece of content within a post or page (or custom post type)

 = Version 0.6.4 =